 Plymouth University is the 15th largest University in the UK with over 27,000 students and almost 3,000 employees.
 It was recently ranked 37th in the Times Higher Education World University Rankings 2015 of institutions under 50 years old.
-A new Corso customer, Plymouth recently selected Corso’s Agile Enterprise Architecture solution to support a collaborative approach to IT strategy planning and architecture decision-making.
+A new erwin customer, Plymouth recently selected erwin’s agile enterprise architecture solution to support a collaborative approach to IT strategy planning and architecture decision-making.

 Craig Douglas, Enterprise Architect at Plymouth University, spoke about their current initiatives and selecting a new tool.
 Craig leads the EA function, working with stakeholders across the organization to align corporate and IT strategies, and facilitate effective change for the University and its underlying processes, information and technology assets.

 “Yes, EA is relatively new to Plymouth University and new to most of the Higher Education sector in the UK.
 It was introduced by the Head of Strategy and Architecture, Adrian Hollister, with the aim of creating a window into a sustainable IT future.
 This included governance frameworks, security, and documentation of the as-is and to-be.
 Adrian formed the Enterprise Architecture Practice of Excellence and invited people throughout the University to take part and have their say.”

 “For us, it’s about taking the sound ideas of the business and looking at how we can best deliver them through technology.
 It’s no longer technology for technology’s sake, we’re focussed on adding value, improving efficiency, increasing performance, and making best use of existing capabilities to deliver what the business is asking for.”